 To be approved as a SEED-Platform Technical Ally, software contributors must follow this process:

 - Develop a stand-alone web or mobile application using the existing SEED Platform API endpoints,

-- Contact the SEED Development team to express interest in becoming a Technical Ally,
+- Contact the SEED Development team using one of the methods on the contact page to express interest in becoming a Technical Ally or hosting provider,

 - Demonstrate your application's functionality to the SEED Development team,

 - Version of SEED API it is built for